 - Reason award was given, if possible.

-- Contact person, if possible.
+- Contact person, including email and mailing address if available.

 For a backlog scroll to be distributed upon completion, the award or title bestowed within the scroll text must be already included in a published court report in the Pikestaff or in the East Kingdom Order of Precedence.